microsoft/STL/README.md

 This is the official repository for Microsoft's implementation of the C++ Standard Library (also known as the STL), which ships as part of the MSVC toolset and the Visual Studio IDE.

-* Our [Changelog][] tracks which updates to this repository appear in each VS release.
+* Our [Changelog][] tracks which update to this repository appear in each VS release.
 * Our [Status Chart][] displays our overall progress over time.
 * Join our [Discord server][].